Booth Theatre: 2000s to present

 Lily Tomlin performed her solo show The Search for Signs of Intelligent Life in the Universe in 2000, followed by another solo show in 2002, Bea Arthur's Bea Arthur on Broadway.
 A 2002 revival of I'm Not Rappaport closed after 51 performances, and Thornton Wilder's play Our Town was revived the same year.
 The Retreat from Moscow opened in 2003 for a 148-performance run, and Eve Ensler's solo The Good Body flopped after a month in 2004.
 Next was the drama The Pillowman and a revival of Edward Albee's Seascape in 2005, then revivals of Faith Healer and Butley in 2006.
 Joan Didion's solo play The Year of Magical Thinking and Conor McPherson's drama The Seafarer both had runs of several months in 2007, and Laurence Fishburne also headed the solo drama Thurgood for over a hundred performances in 2008.
 By contrast, Horton Foote's Dividing the Estate ran for only one and a half months in late 2008, and the musical The Story of My Life had five performances in 2009.

-The play Next to Normal opened at the Booth in April 2009 and ran until January 2011.
+The musical Next to Normal opened at the Booth in April 2009 and ran until January 2011.
 After a seven-performance run of the play High at the theater in April 2011, a longer run of Other Desert Cities premiered later that year.
 Generally, the Booth hosted straight plays during the 2010s.
 These included Who's Afraid of Virginia Woolf? in 2012, I'll Eat You Last: A Chat with Sue Mengers and The Glass Menagerie in 2013, and The Velocity of Autumn and The Elephant Man in 2014.
 Hand to God was the most successful production during this time, opening in 2015 and running for 337 performances.
 Other plays at the Booth included Hughie, An Act of God, and Les Liaisons Dangereuses in 2016; Significant Other and Meteor Shower in 2017; and The Boys in the Band and American Son in 2018.